Self-Employed Mortgage in Ontario 2026 — Approved Using NOA, Bank Statements, or Stated Income

-Over 2.9 million Canadians are self-employed — yet the major banks make it harder for business owners to qualify for mortgages. lendsimpl knows how to present self-employment income to A, B, and private lenders in Ontario to secure the best possible terms.
+Getting a self-employed mortgage in Ontario is harder than it should be — over 2.9 million Canadians are self-employed, yet banks penalise business owners who minimise taxable income. lendsimpl knows exactly how to present self-employment income to A, B, and private lenders across 50+ lenders to secure the best possible terms.

 Business owner?
 Let's find your mortgage.